Skip to content

 KAUST signed strategic cooperation agreements with leading business and academic institutes in Shenzhen, China, including the Research Institute of Tsinghua University and Shenzhen Innox Academy.
 The agreements aim to accelerate knowledge exchange and commercialize technologies.
 Objectives include industrial innovation, tech transfer, talent sharing, and joint R&D. Why it matters: The partnerships aim to leverage China's innovation ecosystem to help KAUST develop market-ready products and address global challenges.

-KAUST launches new master’s program in entrepreneurship
+KAUST launches new master’s degree program in innovation

 KAUST ·